jwtsien/RepOptimalLockdowns.jl/README.md

 ## Result Structure
 After running the code, a folder named `lockdown` will appear in the same directory, and all results will be saved in that folder.

+- `lockdown/figs` it is use to store the plots.
+- `lockdown/summaryres` it is used to store the final results.

 ## Difficulties and Problems
 This part is to explain why we failed to get the corresponding output.

+Focused on file `src/GSiROptimalPolicy.jl`.
 We didn't find a great way to handle the first-order differential constraint in Julia.
 For example, in Python, we can use GEKKO,
 ```Python
 model = GEKKO(remote = remote)
 ... # add some settings